rwxrob/zet/20210811221416/README.md

-# Q: Why doesn't Decimal work with float in Python?
+# Why Doesn't Decimal Work with Float in python?

 📺 <https://youtu.be/gfLe4fI5VX0>